syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/maps/data-label.md

 ## Smart labels

+{% if page.publishingplatform == "aspnet-core" %}

-The Maps component provides an option to handle the labels when they intersect with the corresponding shape borders using the `SmartLabelMode` property.
-The following options are available in the `SmartLabelMode` property.
+The Maps component provides an option to handle the labels when they intersect with the corresponding shape borders using the [smartLabelMode](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Maps.MapsDataLabelSettings.html#Syncfusion_EJ2_Maps_MapsDataLabelSettings_SmartLabelMode) property.
+The following options are available in the `smartLabelMode` property.

 * None
 * Hide
 * Trim

-{% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}